 The Chesapeake Bay Program partners have made much progress in that time, and there is still more to do—especially in the face of continued challenges such as changes in population, loss of farm and forest lands, declining fish and wildlife resources, threats to biodiversity, emerging contaminants and changing environmental conditions.
 Through the Chesapeake Bay Watershed Agreement, the partnership remains committed to restoring, protecting and conserving the Bay and its watershed through effort based in and guided by science and responsive to the lessons learned from our past and shared experiences.

 One of the most important lessons the partners have learned from the past four decades is that although watershed-wide partnerships can help to coordinate and catalyze progress, implementation is locally inspired and driven.
-Local governments, tribes, communities, businesses, watershed groups and other nongovernmental organizations are key partners in our work.
+Local governments, tribes, communities, farmers, businesses, watershed groups and other nongovernmental organizations are key partners in our work.
 Working together to engage, empower and facilitate these partner networks will leverage resources and ensure better outcomes for all watershed communities.

 The partnership’s experience with watershed restoration, conservation and protection efforts has shown that measurable progress, coupled with clear accountability, yield the most effective results.
 The partnership continues to embrace new ideas, technologies and policies that will help meet our goals.
 We are committed to improving accountability, transparency and outreach to strengthen and increase public confidence in our work.